Yoast/duplicate-post/readme.txt

 New features and customization, WP 3.0 compatibility: you should upgrade if you want to copy Custom Posts with Custom Taxonomies.

 == Changelog ==

+= 3.2.4 (2019-12-10) =
+* Option to show original post in post list (in a column or alongside post states) or in a metabox
+* Accessibility improvements
+* Small other fixes

 = 3.2.3 (2019-07-10) =
 * Fixes incompatibility with previous versions of CF7